-The collective term for animals without backbones is 'invertebrates'.
-Invertebrates include jellyfish, worms, crustaceans, insects, coral, sponges and molluscs.
-They make up more than 95 per cent of all living animal species and occur in almost every terrestrial, marine and freshwater habitat apart from the extreme polar regions and very high mountain peaks.
+Invertebrates are animals without backbones.
+They include jellyfish, worms, crustaceans, insects, coral, sponges and molluscs and make up more than 95 per cent of all living animal species.
+Invertebrates occur in almost every terrestrial, marine and freshwater habitat apart from the extreme polar regions and very high mountain peaks.

 Invertebrates vary in size, from the very small (flat worms, nematodes, collembolla and ostracods) to the very large (giant squid).
 To date, scientists have documented 1.7 million invertebrate species, but they estimate numbers could range between 10-30 million.
 In comparison there are only 40 000 - 50 000 known vertebrate species.
 Up to 20,000 new invertebrates are documented every year.
 Unfortunately, species numbers are declining faster than scientists can record their existence.

 Australia has 100 000 documented, and an estimated 200 000 undescribed invertebrate species.
 This compares with 6000 vertebrate species.
 Most Australian invertebrates do not occur anywhere else in the world.

 Invertebrates perform vital roles in every ecological system on earth: